cca923/Front-End-Class-FinalProject/README.md

 - You can create a customized resume and print it out.
 - Browse or filter the teacher list by industry that you're interested in.
-- Make appointments and video conferencing with teachers for enhancing resume writing and interviewing skills.
+- Make appointments and video conferencing with teachers to enhance resume writing and interviewing skills.

 ## Demo Link

 > ### [Re-Live Website](https://re-live-resume-your-life.web.app/)

-Please choose your role and signin with your account for full experiences.
+#### Please choose your role and signin with your account for full experiences.

+#### Test account is also availible below.

+- #### Teacher

+  - Account: teacher_relive@relive.com
+  - Password: relive

+- #### Student
+  - Account: student_relive@relive.com
+  - Password: relive

 ## Technologies